On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Zero-error capacity of the -tandem-duplication channel

-The following claim gives a characterization of the exponential growth-rate of the cardinality of optimal codes $ \C^*_{q}(n) $, or equivalently, of the zero-error capacity of the $ (\leqthree) $-tandem-duplication channel.
-It states that this quantity is equal to $ \iota_q $, and is therefore attained by the codes $ \Irr_q(n) $ consisting of irreducible strings of length $ n $.
+The following claim gives a characterization of the exponential growth-rate of the cardinality of optimal codes $ \C^\star_{q}(n) $ or, equivalently, of the zero-error capacity of the $ (\leqthree) $-tandem-duplication channel.
+It states that this quantity equals $ \iota_q = \lim_{n \to \infty} \frac{1}{n} \log_2 I_q(n) $ (see \eqref{eq:expirr} and \eqref{eq:r}).
+In other words, the zero-error capacity is attained by the codes $ \Irr_q(n) $ consisting of irreducible strings of length $ n $.